CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

  1. When your list opens, to add an item to your list, select **+ New**.

  1. Under **Title** provide a name for your new item, if needed you can also add attachements.
 Once done click on **Save**.

+ 1. To add  column, select **+ Add column**.
+In the dropdown, select the type of column you want.

+ 1. In the Create a column panel, in the Name field, enter a title or column heading.
+Enter any other required information.
+The number of fields will vary with column type you choose.
+The above example is for a 'number' field.

+1. Select **Save**.